TBeatrix/Deep_learning_nagyh-zi/README.md

 **Project Description:** Friend Recommendation using Graph Neural Networks on Facebook and Twitter Datasets

+## Milestone 2

+how to run the pipeline: You can run the pipeline from the milestone2.ipynb

+how to train and evaluate the models: At the end of the nodebooks there are to functions to train and evaluate.
+It runs the model on all the Facebook graph separetly and give back the average test score.

 ## Milestone 1
 Description of the repository contents: